BarathArivazhagan/pact-contract-jvm-spring-boot/README.md

 </table>

-### Start with consumer : As it is consumer driven contracts.
+### Start with consumer first : As it is consumer driven contract framework.

 ##### Step 1: Add below dependencies in pom.xml